Myanmar Quake Victim Rescued After 5 Days As Aid Calls Grow - UrduPoint

 -

-Myanmar quake victim rescued after 5 days as aid calls grow5 minutes ago
+Myanmar quake victim rescued after 5 days as aid calls grow6 minutes ago

 -